Anc3vt/d2d2-framework/README.md

 # About

-D2D2 is a fast and user-friendly 2D Java framework with a simple DSL, a display graph for rendered display objects, and an event model akin to JavaScript and ActionScript (addEventListener).
-It benefits from accelerated hardware rendering for enhanced performance.
+D2D2 is a fast and user-friendly 2D Java framework with a simple DSL, a display graph for rendered display objects, and an event model akin to JavaScript and ActionScript (`addEventListener`) but it benefits from accelerated hardware rendering for enhanced performance.

 The goal of D2D2 is to create an easy-to-use framework for rapid development of 2D games and applications in the Java language.
 I aim to provide developers with tools that allow them to focus on the creative process and achieve desired results without unnecessary difficulties.

 - [Project goal](#project-goal)
 - [Features](#features)